 The bigger the better, apparently.
-December 6th is St. Nicholas' Day, and hopeful children polish their boots the night before in the hope that St. Nick will visit and fill it with chocolates.
+December 6th marked St. Nicholas' Day, and hopeful children polished their boots the night before in the hope that St. Nick will visit and fill it with chocolates.
 It was once that St. Nicholas' Day was the day for giving presents, but Germany has since shifted its gift giving to Christmas time.

 5. Visit those Christmas markets

 Stuttgart Christmas market in front of the Königsbau building.
 Photo: DPA